 We were raised to work hard and respect our family, and I spent many years fulfilling the role of dutiful daughter in my traditional Italian family, which included having successful career, well-appointed condo, and nice clothes.
 I had no idea I would need to let those markers of success go when I first stepped into that homeless shelter to read bedtime stories to children.
 But I did let them go, and that opened the way to being free to pursue new goals, ones that would give my life meaning.

 I hope you enjoyed this inspiring excerpt from Genevieve Piturro’s book, Purpose, Passion and Pajamas.
 You can learn more about her work or order a copy of her book through her website or through my affiliate Amazon link.
-This year, the Pajama Program celebrates its 20th anniversary, having delivered more than 7 MILLION magical gifts of new pajamas and new books to children through their 63 chapters across the U.S.
+This year, the Pajama Program celebrates its 20th anniversary.
+It has delivered more than 7 MILLION magical gifts of new pajamas and new books to children through their 63 chapters across the U.S.

 She has been interviewed on and in many local and national media including most recently, Hallmark’s